Universite-Gustave-Eiffel/NoiseModelling/Docs/Get_Started_GUI.rst

 Step 2: Start NoiseModelling GUI
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As described on the page ":doc:`Architecture`", NoiseModelling can be used through a Graphical User Interface (GUI), thanks to the GeoServer and WPS Builder components.
+As described on the page ":doc:`Architecture`", NoiseModelling can be used through a Graphical User Interface (GUI) in a web browser.

 In this tutorial, we will use the default, already configured H2GIS database.

-These tools (GeoServer, WPS Builder and H2GIS) are already included in the archive, so you don't have to install them separately.
+These tools (WPS Builder and H2GIS) are already included in the archive, so you don't have to install them separately.

 To launch NoiseModelling with the GUI, start it from a command prompt (terminal).
 This will start a local server on your computer, which provides the GUI as a web application.